 It works.
 That should be the top reason.
 Why would I want to do anything if it doesn’t work, right?
-Not only does it wash your hair, it leaves it soft, shiny, and easy to comb through.
+Not only does it wash your hair, but it also leaves it soft, shiny, and easy to comb through.

 Inexpensive.
 There are many good shampoos out there but many of them are very pricey.
 I love anything that’s inexpensive!

 Sustainable.
-Rye is an easy to grow resource.
+Rye is an easy-to-grow resource.